xshen053/memory-magician/docs/userstories.md

 - [ ] for passed tasks, change background color to some obvious color
 - [ ] for today, the background becomes more obvious
 - [ ] add a filter for each type of cards
+- [ ] also color should be the same

 ## Catch up screen
 - [ ] As a user, for all the tasks I missed, I want to catch up them